Measuring RPA Performance: The Impact of RPA ROI

 Over the last few years, robotic process automation (RPA) has quickly become a transformative force across many industries.
-RPA uses software robots to manipulate and communicate with business systems and applications, streamlining processes and reducing the burden on human employees.
+RPA leverages software robots to manipulate and communicate with business systems and applications, streamlining processes and reducing the burden on human employees.

 Businesses are eager to adopt robotic process automation, but there are a lot of solutions out there and determining the right one for your business requirements can be confusing.
 The key to gaining a competitive edge through automation is finding software that meets your unique current needs and scales to your future vision with minimal additional cost beyond your initial investment.

-Organizations are often deterred by the perceived cost of implementing a digital workforce, but miss key areas where automation can save.
-This guide and the RPA ROI calculator that comes with the HelpSystems Robotic Process Automation Toolkit will help you complete a thorough and accurate evaluation of your investment and potential savings.
+Determining RPA ROI by measuring performance not only shows you how implementing a digital workforce can save money, but also is key to scale your automation implementation.
+This guide and the handy ROI calculator included in the HelpSystems Robotic Process Automation Toolkit, will help you complete a thorough and accurate evaluation of your investment, potential savings, and ability to scale.